 Types of Briefcases

-Classic soft-sided briefcase by Targaryen Man
+Classic soft-sided briefcase by Targaryen Man with detachable strap |

 The two main variety of briefcases are the hard-sided briefcase and the soft-sided briefcase.
 The hard-sided briefcase typically has a skeletal frame made from cardboard, plastic or aluminium with material sewn around it making a rigid box-like bag.
 The soft-sided variety encompasses pretty much every other type of briefcase made without a frame.
 Both are perfectly suitable for the office and in some cases it is a matter of preference which one you would prefer.
 The soft-sided briefcase does maintain certain advantages over it's hard-sided counterpart.
 The soft-sided briefcase can allow for more documents, books or whatever contents when it is full because the sides are not rigid.
 Also, because it is flexible it fits easier in packed spaces.
 The hard-sided briefcase offers a bit more protection for its contents because of it's rigid casing. typically the briefcase will have a handle on the top although there are varieties (such as those by Targaryen Man) that come with detachable straps for extra carrying security.